awsdocs/amazon-appstream2-developer-guide/doc_source/getting-started.md

 1. For **Step 6: User Settings**, select the ways in which your users can transfer data between their streaming session and their local device\.
 Then, choose whether to enable application settings persistence\.
 When you're done, choose **Review**:

    **Clipboard, file transfer, and print to local device permissions options**:
    + **Clipboard** — By default, users can copy and paste data between their local device and streaming applications\.
 You can limit Clipboard options so that users can paste data to their remote streaming session only or copy data to their local device only\.
 You can also disable Clipboard options entirely\.
-Note that users can still copy and paste between applications in their streaming session\.
+Users can still copy and paste between applications in their streaming session\.
    + **File transfer** — By default, users can upload and download files between their local device and streaming session\.
 You can limit file transfer options so that users can upload files to their streaming session only or download files to their local device only\.
 You can also disable file transfer entirely\.
+**Important**
+If your users require AppStream 2\.0 file system redirection to access local drives and folders during their streaming sessions, you must enable both file upload and download\.
+To use file system redirection, your users must have AppStream 2\.0 client version 1\.0\.480 or later installed\.
+For more information, see [Enable File System Redirection for Your AppStream 2\.0 Users](enable-file-system-redirection.md)\.
    + **Print to local device** — By default, users can print to their local device from within a streaming application\.
 When they choose **Print** in the application, they can download a \.pdf file that they can print to a local printer\.
 You can disable this option to prevent users from printing to a local device\.
 **Note**
 These settings affect only whether users can use AppStream 2\.0 data transfer features\.
 If your image provides access to a browser, network printer, or other remote resource, your users might be able to transfer data to or from their streaming session in other ways\.